 from Protest Songs, 1989

 Protest Songs was originally scheduled as a followup to Steve McQueen – it was announced for December 1985, but wasn’t in stores until 1989.
-It’s low-key, with an indie guitar-pop sound, but it’s a substantive entry into the band’s catalogue.
+It’s low-key, with an indie guitar-pop sound, but it’s a substantial entry into Prefab Sprout’s catalogue.
 I particularly enjoy the opening track, ‘The World Awake’, which presents a typically complex McAloon song in a low-key arrangement.

 from Crimson/Red, 2013